NiklasEi/bevy_asset_loader/README.md

 An `AssetLoader` is responsible for managing the loading process during a configurable loading state (see [the cheatbook on states][cheatbook-states]).
 A second state can be configured to move on to, when all assets are loaded and the collections were inserted as resources.

-For structs with named fields that are either asset handles, implement default, or are of another supported type, `AssetCollection` can be derived.
+For structs with named fields that are either asset handles, implement `FromWorld`, or are of another supported type, `AssetCollection` can be derived.
 You can add as many asset collections to the loader as you want by chaining `with_collection` calls.
 To finish the setup, call the `build` function with your `AppBuilder`.

 Now you can start your game logic from the second configured state and use the asset collections as resources in your systems.
 The `AssetLoader` guarantees that all handles in your collections are fully loaded at the time the second state starts.